-* DeaderThanDisco: When the series premiered it broke new ground in the cop drama genre, was critically acclaimed for its acting and was hugely controversial for its swearing and nudity.
-Now it's barely even remembered as just another cop procedural and interest has waned so much that after the fourth season's DVD release in 2006 no further seasons have been released with the prospect of the other 8 seasons ever seeing DVD becoming increasingly unlikely as time goes on. (although all twelve seasons have been released in the UK).
+** When the series premiered it broke new ground in the cop drama genre, was critically acclaimed for its acting and was hugely controversial for its swearing and nudity.
+Now it's barely even remembered as just another cop procedural.
+Interest waned so much that after the fourth season's DVD release in 2006 no further seasons were released for a long time.
+Currently (2014) the whole series is available on DVD, however.

 ** The show's disappearance from American cable and broadcast syndication didn't help matters.
 Still, David Milch's continued attempts at high concept HBO dramas could help renew interest, especially now that the whole series (including the last 4 seasons in HD) is on Amazon Prime Instant Streaming.
 It's one of their few notable titles not available on competitor Netflix Watch Instantly.